fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 not using backoff!
 ```

-As a concrete next step, we recommend running `go mod tidy` on the project,
+As a concrete step towards resolving this sort of discrepancy, we recommend running `go mod tidy` on the project;
-which should remove any dependencies that are not used and update the `//indirect` comments for any that are used.
+this command should synchronize the `go.mod` file with the actual state of the project.